Need help filling out your FAFSA?

 2. You must apply to see if you qualify for federal aid.

 Remember: if you don't apply, you don't qualify.
 Don't believe the myth that you make too much money to get any aid.
-Applying doesn't mean you automatically qualify, but you won't know if you don't apply.
+Income guidelines change every year, and there are many considerations that affect your qualification such as income, family size, how many students are in college, etc. Applying doesn't mean you automatically qualify, but you won't know if you don't apply.
 Also, the earlier you complete your FAFSA, the better.

 3. The FAFSA includes all types of federal student aid.